-The Greek presence in Asia Minor dates as back as 1500 BC, the Late Bronze Age, and among those who walked its soils was the epic poet Homer, author of the two central works of the ancient Greek literature, the Iliad and the Odyssey.
-The age-old presence of Greeks would be brutally interrupted in the early 20thcentury.
+The Greek presence in Asia Minor dates back to 1500 BC, the Late Bronze Age, and among those who walked its soils was the epic poet Homer, author of the two central works of the ancient Greek literature, the Iliad and the Odyssey.
+The age-old presence of Greeks would be brutally interrupted in the early 20th century.
 The dying Ottoman Empire and its heir apparent to the Young Turks managed to eliminate anything Greek from Asia Minor within only nine years.
-The fate of other Christian populations was the same, as Armenians and Assyrians were also either exterminated or deported.
+The fate of other Christian populations was the same, as Armenians and Assyrians were either exterminated or deported.

 The systematic extermination of the Greek population of Pontus is historically divided into three consecutive phases: The first starts with World War I and ends with the occupation of Trebizond by the Russian Army (1914-1916), and the second end with the end of the First World War (1916-1918) and the latter is completed by the implementation of the Pact for the Populations Exchange between Greece and Turkey (1918-1923).

 By 1923, out of approximately 700,000 Pontian Greeks who lived in Asia Minor at the beginning of World War I, as many as 353,000 were killed, and almost all the rest had been uprooted during the subsequently forced population exchange.
 This was the end of one of the ancient Greek civilizations in Asia Minor.